Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Server One
 ----------
 Server One is a plug 'n' play hardware device, based on the `Intel NUC <https://en.wikipedia.org/wiki/Next_Unit_of_Computing>`_, assembled in-house by Start9.
 The current iteration features an internal SSD, speaker, active cooling, and power management in a custom AIO (all-in-one) case.
-One comes pre-loaded with :ref:`StartOS<start-os>`.
+The Server One comes pre-loaded with :ref:`StartOS<start-os>`.
 For more details, check out the `Server One tech specs <https://store.start9.com/products/server-one>`_.

 Server Pro
 ----------